Hamzabaloch08/protfolio/font/readme.txt

 ____________________________________________________________________________
-This Planet Font is copyright © 1996 by Mads Rydahl, All Rights Reserved.
+This Planet Font is copyright ï¿½ 1996 by Mads Rydahl, All Rights Reserved.
 It is distributed free, provided all files in this archive (including this text ducument) are included.
 User groups and shareware/public domain outlets may distribute the font under these